mastrogpt/olaris-mcp/README.md

 #  olaris-mcp

-An ops plugin to create  MCP servers with Apache OpenServerless.
+This is An ops plugin to create  MCP servers with Apache OpenServerless.

 This plugin allows to write an MCP server in a serverless way, just writing functions and publishing them to OpepServerless.